 Well, it is being sung by Bowser.

-Brawl in the Family toyed with the idea in another series of strips with the same setup but different punchlines.
+The strip also toyed with the idea in another series of strips with the same setup but different punchlines.
 The setup: Mario stomps a Goomba, and his distraught family rushes over to grieve.
-In one punchline, Mario realizes what he's done and has to get therapy; in another, he gleefully mows them down for the 1-Up.
+In one punchline, Mario realizes what he's done and is later shown attending the dead Goomba's funeral; in another, he gleefully mows them down for the 1-Up.
 And in the third, the smashed Goomba turns out to be fine, and he and his family are shown laughing gleefully over the prank they just pulled on the guilt-ridden Mario.

 It's also worth noting that, in the case of Mario at least, the Paper Mario games reveal that Bowser's minions don't represent the species as a whole, so not only are they trying to off Mario, they chose to do so, as well.